×

 This package is able to monitor virtual systems as well as physical networks and servers.
 It can monitor Hyper-V, VMware, Citrix, and Nutanix virtualizations, VLANs, and SD-WANs.
 The package includes measurements for VoIP quality of service.
 The service can also gather and analyze Syslog messages.

-There is a Free edition of OpManager but that will only monitor three devices.
+Pricing: There is a free edition of OpManager but that will only monitor three devices.
 Three paid editions ensure that OpManager is suitable for all sizes of businesses from SMBs to multinationals.
 ManageEngine offers OpManager on a 30-day free trial.

 ManageEngine OpManager Get a 30-day FREE Trial